 By donating $50 a month, you can sponsor one of the children at one of Jusoor's education centers with the supplies and support they need to catch up on educational gaps and transition into formal education.

 2- Become a mentor for Syrian youth

 If you have experienced higher education and want to share your experiences and support others through the process of finding suitable universities and applying, why not sign up to be a mentor?
 Jusoor matches mentees and mentors based on the country, university, or field of study that the student is interested in applying to.
 Mentors usually provide support over a 3 month period to up to 3 mentees.
-Learn more about the program on our page.
+Learn more about the academic mentorship project.

 3- Buy merchandise created by Syrian entrepreneurs

 Buy a gift for yourself or others from a shop like Sharqi which sells ornate items handcrafted by Syrian artisans in Jordan.
 For more home decor or protective face masks you can go to Made51, or check out Bebemoss for a range of knitted toys made by Syrian refugees and underprivileged communities in Turkey.
 Buying something that celebrates traditional Syrian crafts and pays refugees a livable wage is a great way that you can make a difference.

 4- Host a fundraiser / Host a birthday fundraiser on Facebook

 Celebrate your birthday this year by giving a child the gift of education.
 Host a fundraiser on Facebook asking friends and family to donate what they would usually spend on a present or party to a charity.